kjonina/personal_Netflix/README.md

 Unfortunately, Netflix does not ask "Click to Continue" and on numerous occassions I woke up at 3am to find that Netflix kept rolling.

 In March of 2012, I found myself unemployed due to COVID, so I had a lot of free time.
 Sometimes, when I watch movies, I code.
-I put something in the background, more like white noise, which does not require much thinking or attention from actual work.
+I put on in the background, more like white noise, which does not require much thinking or attention from actual work.
 This dataset was analysed during Season 2 of iZombie!

 ### Variables